-Clients who hold long positions on equity CFDs are entitled to dividends, stock splits, stock consolidation, rights issues etc. With Mini Contract Trading, those who hold long positions are entitled to the quantities rounded down as fractional shares are not catered for.
+Clients who hold long positions on equity CFDs are entitled to dividends, stock splits, stock consolidation, rights issues etc. With Micro HK CFD Trading, those who hold long positions are entitled to the quantities rounded down as fractional shares are not catered for.

 For short positions, certain corporate actions may require clients to liquidate their holdings one day before the ex-dividend dates.
 Additionally, clients will be required to liquidate their positions for those corporate actions that PhillipCapital does not cater for.